 Network analysis is an analysis method that describes the relationship of data with nodes and edges.
 By using this network analysis, it is efficient to interpret the relationship between nodes of data.
 In this study, keywords are nodes, and words with a cosine similarity of 0.5 or higher are connected by edges.
 Nodes depict five keywords and similar words, and the number of nodes is 136.
 Edges represent connection among words, there are 353 edges in the network.
 Table 4 shows the number of nodes each keyword has, and the collapsed keyword has the most nodes.
 There was no significant difference in the number of nodes each keyword had.

-Network analysis is an analysis method that describes the relationship of data with nodes and edges.
-By using this network analysis, it is efficient to interpret the relationship between nodes of data.
-In this study, keywords are basically nodes, and words with a cosine similarity of 0.5 or higher are connected by edges.
-The text data of this study consists of a total of 136 nodes and 353 edges.
-Table 4 shows the number of nodes each keyword has, and the collapsed keyword has the most nodes.
-There was no significant difference in the number of nodes each keyword had.

 Table 4.
 Network analysis information by keywords